 Store visits are estimates based on data from users who have turned on Location History.
 Only aggregated and anonymized data is reported to advertisers, and they aren’t able to see any store visits from individual website sessions, ad clicks, viewable impressions, or people.

-Store visit reports are only available to advertisers that have multiple physical store locations in eligible countries that generate a large number of website visits and store-visit traffic.
-In addition, they are not available to advertisers with sensitive location categories related to healthcare, religion, adult content, and children.
+Store visit reports were only available to advertisers that have multiple physical store locations in eligible countries that generate a large number of website visits and store-visit traffic.
+In addition, they were not available to advertisers with sensitive location categories related to healthcare, religion, adult content, and children.
 Due to the variability of many factors that affect store-visit behavior, we are not able to guarantee store-visit reports for any advertiser.
-If you think you’re eligible for store-visits reports and have an account representative, you may contact them regarding any questions about the requirements.

 In this article: